Herding

 During World War II, PONs almost became extinct, but the Polish people began breeding them soon after the war.
 From then, it got scattered across the globe to most countries.

-Apart from being bred primarily for an outdoor lifestyle, this breed adapts pretty well to living in an apartment.
+Apart from being bred primarily for an outdoors lifestyle, this breed adapts pretty well to living in an apartment.
 If you can schedule time for some exercise, PON puppies can fit right into families living in an apartment or smaller houses.

 Even better, this pup can adapt to different lifestyles, including those lived by families with children or without.
 Dog sports enthusiasts also provide the perfect home for PONs because it is an active dog that competes well in different tournaments or championships against other dogs.